 - A data source for the Entity to be used wherever you can select data sources

 - UI buttons providing the ability to create, edit, delete and view entries

 - Custom actions for create, delete, partial update, update and read operations added to the list of Plant an App core actions specifically for the Entity

 - APIs for creating, retrieving, updating, and deleting records

-- In an upcoming release, a visual dashboard where you can define KPIs will also be automatically created
+- Optionally, a visual dashboard where you can define KPIs based on the data from the Entity

 When you create an Entity, you need to define the properties of the Entity.
-Plant an App always adds five built-in properties for each Entity including ID, CreateBy, CreatedDate, LastModifiedBy, and LastModifiedDate.
-You add Custom Properties to define your Entity and you need to specify the Type for each property.
-In the property selection dialogue you will see three sections.
-They are Primitive, Entities and List of Entities.
+Plant an App adds five built-in properties for each Entity: ID, CreateBy, CreatedDate, LastModifiedBy, and LastModifiedDate.
+You add Custom Properties to define your Entity and specify the Type for each property.
+You will see three sections in the property selection dialogue: Primitive, Entities, and List of Entities.

 The first section lists the standard or Primitive data types.
 Selecting these types will create corresponding form fields and database fields.
 To better understand what is created in the form and database table when you select one of the primitive types, reference the table below.